-Before you really get down to business with completing your app and releasing into the wider world, there’s one stage of the development process which requires your careful attention: the developer’s story.
-Now, a lot of people immediately find themselves turned off at the idea of writing a developer’s story and it isn’t difficult to see why.
+Before you really get down to business with completing your app and releasing it into the wider world, there’s one stage of the development process which requires your careful attention: the developer’s story.
+Now, a lot of people immediately find themselves turned off at the idea of writing an interesting dev story and it isn’t difficult to see why.
 One of the key reasons for this is the inclusion of the word ‘story’ in the concept.
-Developers and businesses looking for apps aren’t in the necessarily up for writing ‘stories’, nor do they perhaps feel particularly confident or competent when it comes to marketing their products and ideas.
+Developers and businesses looking for apps aren’t necessarily up for writing ‘stories’, nor do they perhaps feel particularly confident or competent when it comes to marketing their products and ideas.
 After all, isn’t that the job of a marketing team?

 Step 1: Write as you think: post-correction comes later